-DESCRIPTION OF RISK IMPACT MITIGATION Many factors can influence production schedules, as well as capacity utilization, and so impact agreed vessel delivery dates with possible penalties payable by the Group.
+Many factors can influence production schedules, as well as capacity utilization, and so impact agreed vessel delivery dates with possible penalties payable by the Group.
 These factors include, inter alia, strikes, poor industrial productivity, inadequate logistics and warehouse management, unexpected problems during design, engineering and production, events linked to adverse weather conditions, design changes or problems in procuring key supplies.

-When the causes of late delivery are not recognized by contract, shipbuilding contracts provide for the payment of penalties that generally increase the longer the delay.
-The Group manages its contracts through dedicated structures that control all aspects during the contract life cycle (design, procurement, construction, outfitting).
-Contracts with suppliers include the possibility of applying penalties for delays or hold-ups attributable to such suppliers.
+When the causes of late are not recognized by cor shipbuilding contracts pro for the payment of penal generally increase the lon delay.